Want to follow along with this writing? Sign up Today, it's free and easy

 The plot and series of events was also very relatable to most teens I feel.
 Yu also pulled on the heart strings very nicely especially with the scene with the cellphone and the flowers.
 It was quite emotional.
 I really enjoyed this piece of work!

-almost 4 years ago Kubrah said:
+about 4 years ago Kubrah said:

 The wording was very professional sounding.
 It was very eerie, but insanity is fun to read about.
 The descriptions were lovely and I cant wait for the 2nd chapter to be available.